jadermcg/biomapp-chip/README.md

 ## How it Works

-The core functionality of `biomapp::chip` revolves around its innovative k-mer counting method implemented via a specialized suffix tree data structure known as `smt` (Suffix Mer Tree).
-The `smt` ensures both speed and accuracy in the counting process.
+The core functionality of `Biomapp::chip` revolves around its innovative k-mer counting method implemented via a specialized suffix tree data structure known as `SMT` (Sparse Motif Tree).
+The `SMT` ensures both speed and accuracy in the counting process.

 ### Algorithmic Workflow

 1. **Data Input**: The algorithm starts by taking sequence data as input, typically in FASTA or FASTQ format.

-2. **K-mer Counting**: Employing the `smt` data structure, k-mer frequencies in the sequence data are accurately and efficiently counted.
-This is performed through two primary algorithms:
+2. **K-mer Counting**: Employing the `SMT` data structure, k-mer frequencies in the sequence data are accurately and efficiently counted.
-    - `Counting k-mers`
-    - `Creating Hash Table`

 3. **Motif Discovery**: After obtaining k-mer frequencies, the algorithm proceeds to identify statistically significant motifs using a set of predefined metrics and statistical tests.